Auracle ANALYZER electronic gold tester, detailed information, pros-&-cons, hints and tips

 CONS

-- Old-fashioned in appearance, with the LED lights, not super-slick like the latest model
+- Old-fashioned in appearance, with the LED lights, not super-slick like the latest fully-digital models

 - More sensitive than the Kee, the item has to be well-filed before testing